-We ask all external students to complete the school application form at below and to send it in to the Post-16 office.
+We ask all external students to complete the D-CAF5, Devon Key Stage 5 Common Application Form and to send it in to the Post-16 office.
 Applications submitted after our closing date will be late, considered after those received on time.
+The form is available from the school office or at http://devon.cc/applicationforms.